 ultimate goal of planting hatchery fish and The controlling sea lamprey was to re-establish populations of lake trout with self-sustaining natural reproduction (Great Lakes Fishery Commission, policy statement adopted June 14, 1976).
 The work toward achieving this goal has been termed "lake trout rehabilitation."
-Recently, it has been suggested that the combined effects of sport and commercial fishing, along with the failure of hatchery fish to make this goal unattainable or reproduce, may even undesirable for Lake Michigan.
+Recently, it has been suggested that the combined effects of sport and commercial fishing, along with the failure of hatchery fish to qoal unattainable or make this reproduce, may even undesirable for Lake Michigan.
 Some work has been done to re-evaluate the practicality of the goal (Brown 1981).